All Products

 4. View the prefetch progress.

-After you submit a prefetch task, you can view the task progress and details on the Prefetch Records tab.
-The prefetch task is complete when the progress reaches 100%.
+After you submit a prefetch task, you can view the detailed records and progress of the resource prefetch on the Prefetch Records tab.
+A progress of 100% indicates that the prefetch task is complete.
+The task may take longer to complete if it includes many files.

 Entrance